qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

     5. [Focus on the desired outcome to turn things around](#org3489a6b)
 6. [Call to action](#orge83e92a)

-Rob and Willem ran a workshop at Lean Agile Scotland 2023 on Stigmergy.
+Rob and I ran a workshop at Lean Agile Scotland 2023 on Stigmergy.
 Two groups thought about how their actions shape their environment, which in turn encourages more actions.

 The paper [Stigmergy as a Universal Coordination Mechanism: components, varieties and applications](http://pespmc1.vub.ac.be/Papers/Stigmergy-Springer.pdf
 ) introduces the concept of Stigmergy as follows: